kcharymyrat/AutoCoder/README.md

 # AutoCoder
-Autocoder is na automated code generation tool
+Autocoder is an automated code generation tool